On Lagrangian fibrations by Jacobians I: The proof of Theorem 8

 By Zariski's Main Theorem, the fibres of $\pi:L\rightarrow H_L$ are connected, as the generic fibre is a single point.
-On the other hand, by Lemma~\ref{transverse} the fibres $C_t$ of $Y\rightarrow\P^n$ are everywhere transverse to the leaves of $F$.
-Therefore $L$ meets each fibre $C_t$ in a single point, and $\pi:L\rightarrow H_L$ is an isomorphism.
+Moreover, Lemma~\ref{transverse} implies that the intersection of $L$ with a fibre $Y_t$ of $Y\rightarrow\P^n$ must be zero-dimensional, and therefore $L$ meets every fibre $C_t$ in a single point.
+This means that $\pi:L\rightarrow H_L$ is a bijection of sets, and thus an isomorphism of varieties since $H_L\cong\P^{n-1}$.
 This proves the lemma for the leaf $L$ containing $C$, but by stability of the foliation the result must hold for all leaves. \end{prf}